 What is BMI and why is it so important to your health?
 BMI stands for body mass index, and for most people, it's a pretty reliable gauge of body fat.
-It's also a helpful tool for your doctor to assess your risk for weight-related health problems, including heart disease.
-As your BMI increases, so does your risk for heart attack and stroke.
+It's also a helpful tool for a doctor to assess your risk for weight-related health problems, including heart disease.
+As your BMI increases, so does the risk for heart attack and stroke.
 Extra body fat can also contribute to higher blood pressure.
-It can also interfere with your body's ability to process insulin, which may result in type 2 diabetes.
+It can also interfere with the body's ability to process insulin, which may result in type 2 diabetes.

 How do you compare?